Vetledrage/WeatherApp/ARCHITECTURE.md

     A --> H
     B --> H
 ```
+#### Design Patterns
+We have tried to adhere to the MVVM design pattern (Model View Viewmodel) in the development of our application.
+This is the design pattern that is also recommended by Google for developing apps for the Android platform.
+In brief, MVVM is a design pattern that helps us separate the underlying application logic from the graphical user interface.
+One can say that it consists in separating the app in three parts: the model, the view and the viewmodel.
+The view is what is actually shown on the screen.
+The model is the part that contains the data: data sources and repositories.
+The viewmodel can be said to be the bridge between the view and the model.
+It is responsible for receiving the data from the model, making relevant data ready for display by the view layer.
+In our application we have tried to separate these three layers.
+In our application code, we have a data-package (responsible for the data of the application.
+It contains the data sources and repositories, a ui-package, which contains the code for the graphical user interface, and a viewmodel package, which contains the code for the view model.

+We have also attempted to adhere to the UDF design pattern.
+In few words, the UDF design pattern means that we the data should flow in only one direction, and the events which does changes to the data flows in the opposite direction, as described in Google's guide to architecture (https://developer.android.com/topic/architecture).
+In our app, the data is prepared in the data-package, sent to the viewmodel, and then finally made ready for the UI.
+However, if the user wants to for instance change location, to get weather data for an other location, that request is passed back and down to the datasource, which then again fetches new weather data based on this new location, passed back to the viewmodel, and finally prepared and ready to be displayed by the UI again.

 ### Solution to our operation, maintenance and further development

 It is evident that prioritizing user needs and preferences is paramount in software development.
 Our commitment to continuous improvement ensures that our product remains dynamic and responsive to evolving user expectations.